The Most Iconic Marilyn Monroe Nude Photos

 The Painstaking Process Resulted with Insight into Rarity of the Photos

 Preservation of the precious photographs was not an easy process.
-The organizers of the display claim that the pieces were to be destroyed on several occasions in the past, including the original separations that provide insight into the painstaking process of developing images for calendars, magazines and other mediums.
+The organizers of the display claim that the Marilyn Monroe’s nude photos were to be destroyed on several occasions in the past, including the original separations that provide insight into the painstaking process of developing images for calendars, magazines and other mediums.
 The multiple layers of film were hand-corrected for the full color printing, resulting in a masterpiece of printer’s art.
 It may be difficult to imagine the complicated and quite fragile processes that used to be involved with photography, since nowadays everything is as easy as a simple click of a button.
 However, photography went through a long process of development before it became what it is today…

-Marilyn Monroe Redefined Perceptions of Sex
+Marilyn Monroe Nudes that Redefined Perceptions of Sex

 Once the pictures were leaked, they sparked a lot of comments and film studios required Marilyn to deny it was her in the images, fearing it would sentence her career to failure.
-Little did they all know, the reaction to the controversial photographs was almost absolutely positive, which propelled Marilyn Monroe into an overnight Hollywood sensation.
+Little did they all know, the reaction to the controversial Marilyn Monroe nude photos was almost absolutely positive, which propelled the actress into an overnight Hollywood sensation.
 This bold act of a rising star defined the western society’s perception of sex and nudity in the decades to come.
 Breaking the barriers and redefining the social norms, her name lives on and remains significant, for the beauty of Marilyn Monroe is timeless, universal and true.
 It would be interesting to compare the development of Marilyn’s career to modern times and how things are handled nowadays.
 Monroe was relatively underpaid compared to her colleagues, for instance Jane Russell was paid around 10 times as much as Marilyn when they co-starred in Gentlemen Prefer Blondes.
 Not to mention other worldwide beauties like Elizabeth Taylor who got a million dollars for her role as Cleopatra, while Marylin’s final unfinished movie brought her a salary of 100,000 dollars.
 She was paid only $50 for her ground-breaking nude pictures, can you imagine the amount of money that would be exchanged if a star of such quality would get involved in a nude photo-session today?
 Still, the blonde beauty did get to enjoy at least a small portion of her revenue.
 She died having become a million dollar movie star.
-Even though she was fired from the production of Something’s Got to Give because of her chronic lateness and no-shows, Marilyn got rehired on a $1million, two-picture deal, only days before her death.
+Even though she was fired from the production of Something’s Got to Give because of her chronic lateness and no-shows, Marilyn got rehired on a $1 million, two-picture deal, only days before her death.

 Marilyn Monroe – More than Meets the Eye